kweis/acronym/README.md

 ## Example

-You can test the **acronym** pipeline using the /example/rawdata zipfile (example.zip in release docs) or an ARCTIC dataset of your choosing.
-To verify the results of the reduced example directory, use the test.py script (see below).
+You can test the **acronym** pipeline using the rawdata zipfile (example.zip in [release docs] (https://github.com/kweis/acronym/releases/tag/v1.0.1)) or an ARCTIC dataset of your choosing.

 Expected output for example directory reduction: